ddeutils/ddeutil-workflow/docs/examples/workflow_api.md

 # Extract API

-The hook stage is the hook Python function from any registry location.
+The call stage is the call Python function from any registry location.

 ## Getting Started

-First, you should start create your hook.
+First, you should start create your call.